Franklynn Peterson

 Phone: 608-231-1003

-My role in the movement was pretty much focussed on publicizing what we were up to since I had vast skills as a photographer and half-vast skills as a writer.
+My role in the movement was pretty much focused on publicizing what we were up to since I had vast skills as a photographer and half-vast skills as a writer.
 That started in Wisconsin when I was a student and, about 1959, we started picket lines, visitations, fund raising and such to support the kids in the south who were sitting in at lunch counters.
 Our student NAACP got blacklisted by the Madison and national NAACP because we associated with leftists, but the student government types joined in and pretty soon were doing most of the work and leadership, so I headed to where the real action was.

 After I bit the poisonous apple of the middleclass, I started to spend significant time earning a living.
 I often mixed that with the movement when I discovered that editors would pay me to write about and photograph some of the same stuff I had been doing for free to publicize the movement.
 I traveled a lot through the hotspots in the south, especially MS where I eventually became good friends with Fannie Lou Hamer and always stayed in Ruleville with her brother.
 (I've been in Israel during the Intifada and felt perfectly comfortable there, but I don't recall ever feeling comfortable in MS.)

-Copyright © 2004
+Copyright ©

 Webspinner: webspinner@crmvet.org